-A few years ago for our anniversary, Joe and I bought a grill.
+A few years into our marriage, Joe and I bought a grill as an anniversary gift to ourselves.
 That was the beginning of one of our favorite warm weather activities.
 We look forward to the nights when our meal plan involves standing out on the deck making the entire neighborhood jealous with the smells coming from our yard.
 At first we played it safe grilling burgers, chicken and veggies but the last couple of years, we've started branching out and learning how to grill some foods that scare us.

 To start out, cut the membrane off the back of the ribs.
 Joe watched a few great YouTube videos to find the most effective way to do this.
 I don't remember which one is his favorite, but there are a few great ones out there if you're looking.
+I personally liked to make slices in the membrane rather than peeling it all the way off.
 After the ribs are cleaned and prepared, apply your favorite dry rub to both sides.
-We recently discovered a really delicious one at a local meat shop and we're obsessed with it, but it doesn't look like it's something that you can order online, so you'll have to use your own favorite for this!
+We recently discovered a really delicious one at a local meat shop and we're obsessed with it!
+You can grab our our favorite rib rub here (affiliate link).
 We wrap the meat in tin foil and let it sit for a few hours or overnight.

-When you're ready to start cooking, take the meat out of the fridge and set it on the counter while your oven preheats to 275° F. When the oven is almost preheated, transfer your ribs to a fresh piece of tin foil and rub brown sugar on both sides.
+When you're ready to start cooking, take the meat out of the fridge and set it on the counter while your oven preheats to 275° F. I suggest starting your ribs four hours before you’re planning on serving them.
+When the oven is almost preheated, transfer your ribs to a fresh piece of tin foil and rub brown sugar on both sides.
 Wrap the ribs up and seal the packet, then place them on a baking sheet that has also been covered in tin foil.
-You'll want that tin foil covering because any juices that escape the rib packet will cook onto the baking sheet and it'll be a pain to clean off.
-Now you get to sit and enjoy the smell of the ribs cooking for four hours.
+You'll want that tin foil covering because any juices that escape the rib packet will cook onto the baking sheet and it will be a pain to clean off.
+Set a timer for three hours and transfer your pan of ribs to the center rack in the oven.
+Now you get to sit and enjoy the smell of the ribs cooking!

-This particular Sunday night, we served our ribs with my favorite mozzarella roasted bell peppers (recipe in this post) and my favorite Drop Rolls.
+I love to serve our oven baked ribs with my favorite Drop Rolls.
 Usually I stick to freezer rolls that you just have to thaw, raise and bake, but these rolls are really easy to make and I wanted to start using the recipe more.
 I always look forward to the Sunday nights when my mom made Drop Rolls for dinner and I probably eat more than my fair share when she does.
 They're even better served with homemade jam, yum!

 Oven Cooked Ribs and Drop Rolls are the perfect combination for a Sunday evening or just a fun gathering with friends and family.
 We look forward to summer when we can enjoy the day grilling or smoking a rack or ribs out in the yard, but for the colder days, these ribs were pretty delicious too!